 Granola can definitely be part of a healthy diet.
 The star ingredients in this crunchy granola recipe are oats, almonds, cashews, and blueberries.

-Oats are whole grains, making them rich in disease-fighting phytochemicals and antioxidants, vitamins, and minerals.
-Any variety of oats provide a good source of fiber and complex carbohydrates.
+Oats are whole grains, making them rich in fiber, complex carbohydrates, disease-fighting phytochemicals and antioxidants, vitamins, and minerals.
 Fiber is important for digestion, satiety, stable blood sugar, good cholesterol, and healthy gut bacteria.
 Complex carbohydrates are important for steady energy and focus.
 (1, 2)

 Almonds & Cashews